partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Gramps: Have you forgotten already?

-Gramps: Long ago, your Grandma gave you this as a Christmas present.
+Gramps: Long ago, your Papa gave you this as a Christmas present.

 Momo: That's right...
 Papa said this bracelet can make three wishes come true!